No Russian: Content

 Before the single-player mode begins, a warning message notifies the player of the option to skip the level should they find its content "disturbing or offensive"; if the player chooses to bypass the level, they miss no achievements and their progress in the game is not penalized whatsoever.
 In the mission, the player controls Joseph Allen, an undercover CIA operative tasked with infiltrating and gaining the trust of a Russian ultranationalist terrorist organization led by Vladimir Makarov.
 To accomplish this goal, he must participate in a mass shooting at Zakhaev International Airport in Moscow.

 "No Russian" begins with the player in an elevator with Makarov and three other gunmen.
-Makarov tells the group "Remember, no Russian" – an instruction to only speak English; the group likewise also uses American weaponry.
-After exiting the elevator, Makarov and the other gunmen proceed to shoot at a large group of civilians at an airport security checkpoint.
+Makarov tells the group "Remember, no Russian" – an instruction to only speak English; the group likewise also uses American & NATO weaponry.
+After exiting the elevator, Makarov and the other gunmen proceed to shoot at a large group of civilians and lightly armed security at an airport security checkpoint.
 The player then accompanies the gunmen as they walk through the airport killing any remaining civilians.
 Once the player exits the airport, they enter a firefight with FSB agents, some of whom have riot shields.
-At the end of the massacre, Makarov kills Allen, and reveals that he knew of Allen's true identity; his goal was for Russian officials to discover that one of the assailants was an American, in order to frame the attack as being committed by Americans (hence "No Russian"), and for Russia to declare war on the United States.
+At the end of the massacre, Makarov reveals that he knew of Allen's true identity before killing him; his goal was for Russian officials to discover that one of the assailants was an American, in order to frame the attack as being committed by Americans (hence "No Russian"), and for Russia to declare war on the United States.

 "No Russian" is noticeably more graphic than any other level in the game – civilians' screams can be heard throughout and the crawling injured leave blood-trails.
 The player is not forced to shoot any civilians, however, and may instead walk through the airport as the massacre unfolds.
 The game does not explicitly require the player to shoot civilians, and the gunmen have no reaction towards the player if the player does not shoot innocents.
 However, should the player attack the gunmen, they will retaliate, causing the player to fail the mission.
 The FSB agents must be killed in order to complete the level.